 Many shops are selling both fake and authentic branded gear.
 You can find The North Face opposite Fire and Ice Café.
 Along with Fire and Ice, other beautiful cafes like the New Orleans Café, Northfield Café, and Black Olives, and bars like Funky Buddha, Tom and Jerry, Neon Pub, and J-Bar.
 There are also numerous book stores like Paradise Book Store, Summit BookStore, Pilgrims Book House, etc. The stores here have a variety of famous and rare books as well as numerous travel books, travel guide books, travel journals, etc. Most of the stores also have provisions for trading books.
 Nightlife is also happening in Thamel, with many cafes providing live music.

 Thamel has seen a rise and a fall in the number of tourists.
 But it has always remained the top destination for tourists.
 Marijuana is not legal anymore.
 So the authorities are trying to keep illegal activities under check.
 But still, we can see some trading going on.
-Thamel seems to entice everyone who visits this place, and they consider it as beautiful, enchanting chaos.
-Most of the tourists we see here wear the local hippie clothes signifying the ease with which Thamel influences the visitors.
-The intermixing of humans, traffic, sellers, and rickshaws are always there, and most of the visitors need to take some time to immerse into it to be able to enjoy this ever-bustling place completely.
+Thamel seems to entice everyone who visits this place, and they consider it beautiful, enchanting chaos.
+Most of the tourists here wear the local hippie clothes signifying the ease with which Thamel influences the visitors.
+The intermixing of humans, traffic, sellers, and rickshaws are always there, and most visitors need to take some time to immerse into it to enjoy this ever-bustling place thoroughly.

-Although there are numerous stalls and shops, the price can be very high as it is targeted to tourists.
+Although there are numerous stalls and shops, the price can be very high as it is targeted at tourists.
 So, bargaining can be the best option.
-In spite of that, some tourists in Thamel shared that they do not mind paying a little bit extra as they can see that these sellers are not rich, to begin with, and need what they can earn to sustain themselves.
+Despite that, some tourists in Thamel shared that they do not mind paying a little extra as they can see that these sellers are not wealthy, to begin with, and need what they can earn to sustain themselves.